Exclusions at Ellis Park

 For some businesses, sales will rise, for others, they will plummet.
 But, for the owners of petrol stations this could mean no business.

-For Shabbeer Osman, who owns a Caltex garage on Bertrams Street, the World Cup will affect business badly, he says.
+For Shabbeer Osman, who owns a service station on Bertrams Street, the World Cup will affect business badly, he says.

 "Service stations operate on traffic, no traffic means no business," says a concerned Osman.